lowlydba/sql-docs/docs/relational-databases/replication/non-sql/non-sql-server-subscribers.md

 For information about creating subscriptions to Oracle and IBM DB2, see [Oracle Subscribers](../../../relational-databases/replication/non-sql/oracle-subscribers.md) and [IBM DB2 Subscribers](../../../relational-databases/replication/non-sql/ibm-db2-subscribers.md).

 ## Considerations for Non-SQL Server Subscribers
- Keep the following considerations in mind when replicating to non-[!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Subscribers:
+ Keep the following considerations in mind when replicating to non- [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Subscribers:

 ### General Considerations